goatslacker/alt/README.md

   onUpdateState(state) {
     this.state = state
   }
-})
+}

+var myStore = fux.createStore(MyStore)
 ```

 Actions who have a `onCamelCasedAction` method or an `actionName` method available in the store will be bound.

 #### Methods available in Stores

 Thus brings us to our final store point.
-Stores have the following available methods:
+Stores have the following available methods internally:

 * `bindAction :: ActionsMethod, StoreMethod -> undefined`
 * `bindActions :: Actions`
 * `waitFor :: DispatcherToken | [DispatcherTokens]`

-`waitFor` is exactly like Flux's Dispatcher waitFor.
+`waitFor` is mostly an alias to Flux's Dispatcher waitFor.
 Here's an excerpt from the flux docs on what waitFor is designed for:

 > As an application grows, dependencies across different stores are a near certainty.
 Store A will inevitably need Store B to update itself first, so that Store A can know how to update itself.
 We need the dispatcher to be able to invoke the callback for Store B, and finish that callback, before moving forward with Store A. To declaratively assert this dependency, a store needs to be able to say to the dispatcher, "I need to wait for Store B to finish processing this action."
 The dispatcher provides this functionality through its waitFor() method.